neuhelos/WeRise/README.md

 ## Technical Base

-WeRise was built using a tech stack comprised of PostgreSQL, Firebase's Firestore NoSQL Cloud Database, Express, NodeJS and React.
+WeRise is built using a tech stack composed of PostgreSQL, Firebase's Firestore NoSQL Cloud Database, Express, NodeJS and React.
 Redux Toolkit was leveraged for application state management.
-Material-UI was implemented as the base for designing and styling the UI/UX framework.
+Material-UI was implemented as the base for shaping the UI/UX design framework.

 ### Future Specifications